rescript-lang/rescript-compiler/docs/JSXV4.md

 ### Classic and Automatic Mode

-Classic mode is the default and generates calls to `React.createElement` just as with V3.
+Classic mode generates calls to `React.createElement` just as with V3.

 ```json
 "jsx": {